davidamato8861/sass-blog/entries/entry07-sass_structure.md

 Furthermore, importing files can save you a lot of trouble since you won't have to write the same lines over and over again for a new selector.
 All you have to do is import files with variables already written, then your good to go.

+#### Partials

+Partials are mostly used for importing different variables found in other files.
+One of these files are usually your `main.scss` file because that is where your sass would be stored.
+Furthermore, importing variables using partials is simple, just remember to include `_` before the file name, or sass will automatically compile it into css.
+Lastly, if you are going to import a partial into your main file, drop the underscore.

 #### @Extend